Advisory Board 2017-2018

 Ivo is a PhD candidate in the Department of Civil and Environmental Engineering.
 His specialization is in Geotechnical Engineering, with a focus on numerical modeling and reinforced earth structures.
 Born and raised in Brasilia, Brazil, he did his undergrad at the University of Brasilia.
 After graduating, he worked in the energy sector, designing dams for many places around the world.
 During his spare time, Ivo enjoys practicing sports (soccer and tennis are his favorite), hanging out with friends and traveling.

 Samantha was born only days preceding a blizzard in Wausau, Wisconsin – possibly explaining her bias for the snowy months of New England weather.
 Before coming to MIT, she studied Biomedical Engineering and Applied Mathematics at Northwestern University, Evanston, IL and Physics at the University of Cambridge, UK.
-Here at MIT she is a fifth-year PhD student in Electrical Engineering and Computer Science studying within Doug Lauffenburger's Research Group in Biological Engineering.
+Here at MIT she is a PhD student in Electrical Engineering and Computer Science studying within Doug Lauffenburger's Research Group in Biological Engineering.
 Her research explores the development and application of quantitative techniques utilized in electrical engineering and computer science to questions in systems biology.

 She can be found appreciating and creating art in a variety of places – from playing piano, cooking during Warehouse events, to enjoying a performance at the Hatch Shell.
 If you have questions regarding performances in the area, restaurants, or local museums please get in touch!